jbtronics/settings-bundle/README.md

 ```

 ## Usage

+*The following section is just a quick overview.
+See [documentation](https://jbtronics.github.io/settings-bundle/) for full info.*

 Settings classes are simple PHP classes, which are annotated with the `#[Settings]` attribute.
 They must live in the path configured to store settings classes (normally `src/Settings`), in your symfony project.
 The bundle will automatically find and register all settings classes in this directory.